 Your business questions

 Exits are never smooth or stress free.
-Without advice you’ll find yourself with far more stress than you counted on.
+Without advice and business exit planning, you’ll find yourself with far more stress than you counted on.
 You may also find that the whole process fails to deliver your expectations.

 There are three main routes to disposal: Family succession, trade sale and management buyout.
 All offer different advantages and disadvantages – our experts can talk you through each option and help you make the right decision for you personally.